rpm-software-management/rpm/docs/manual/lua.md

 Lua makes no difference between index and field name syntax so `macros.foo` and `macros['foo']` are equivalent, use what better suits the purpose.
-Like any real Lua table, non-existent items are returned as `nil`, and assignment can be used to define or undefine macros.
+Like any real Lua table, non-existent items are returned as `nil`, and assignment can be used to define or undefine macros. (rpm >= 4.17)

 Parametric macros (including all built-in macros) can be called in a Lua native manner via the `macros` table.
-The argument can be either a single string (`macros.with('thing')`), in which case it's expanded and split with the macro-native rules, or it can be a table `macros.dostuff({'one', 'two', 'three'})` in which case the table contents are used as literal arguments that are not expanded in any way.
+The argument can be either a single string (`macros.with('thing')`), in which case it's expanded and split with the macro-native rules, or it can be a table `macros.dostuff({'one', 'two', 'three'})` in which case the table contents are used as literal arguments that are not expanded in any way. (rpm >= 4.17)

 ## Available Lua extensions in RPM